 The player agent(s), in consultation with the Board of Directors, may establish a player pool for any division in MCLL baseball or softball.

-Following the close of registration the player agent(s) may also solicit registered players to join the player pool.
+Following the close of registration and prior to the first regular season game the player agent(s) will solicit registered players to join the player pool.

 During the season, players can choose to opt-out or opt-in by contacting the player agent.

 Players will be contacted in the order they appear on the player pool list.
 Starting at the top, contact the parents of the player to see if they are able to play.
 If the player can play, they will be instructed to show up and play in their own team’s normal regular season uniform.
 This is to allow pool players to be identified.
-The coach will follow the above guidelines.
-If the player cannot play in the game after being asked, move to the next player on the list.
+TIf the player cannot play in the game after being asked, the player agent shall move to the next player on the list.

 Once the pool player is utilized, his/her name should be moved to the bottom of the pool for any future games until all players have been called to play.
 This will prevent the same player being utilized over and over again.